Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Forecasts

 In this paper, we model all components of the EBL and use cross-correlations of multi-band intensity maps to separate the individual contributions.
-In particular, we focus on IHL and EoR components in order to obtain more precise constraints on the models, the fraction of total halo luminosity, and the star-formation rate density.
+In particular, we focus on IHL and EoR components in order to obtain more precise constraints on the models, the fraction of total halo luminosity, and the star formation rate density.
 We generate mock SPHEREx and \Euclid data as follows.
 First, we generate fiducial auto- and cross-angular power spectra using the theoretical framework described in Sect.\,\ref{sc:model}.
-For the SPHEREx EBL, the fiducial power spectra are constructed based on the current best available constraints from existing EBL studies, and combined with the instrumental characteristics of SPHEREx.
+For the SPHEREx EBL, the fiducial power spectra are constructed based on a physically motivated multi-component model \citep{Cooray12,Helgason12,Zemcov14}, and combined with the instrumental characteristics of SPHEREx.
 For the Euclid cosmic shear and galaxy clustering, except for the cosmological parameters, all other inputs are taken from the FS2 results.
 Then, considering the instrumental and observational characteristics of SPHEREx and Euclid, we estimate the corresponding uncertainties on the power spectra through error analysis.
 We assume that these uncertainties are Gaussian and add random Gaussian errors to the fiducial spectra to generate the mock data.
-Then we analyse the covariance matrix of the power spectrum, and used an MCMC method to constrain theoretical models.
+Then we analyse the data covariance matrix of the power spectrum, and used an MCMC method to constrain theoretical models.
 Through joint analysis of the SPHEREx EBL survey, \Euclid galaxy clustering, and cosmic shear surveys, we enhance constraints on various model parameters, facilitating the accurate separation of the IHL component from the EBL.